Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Probabilistic noise model

 If the normalization is ignored, Eq.~\eqref{eq_log_prob} is equivalent to a chi-square with correlations taken into account.
 It should hence be chi-square distributed with degrees of freedom equal to the number of degrees of freedom of the multivariate normal distribution, if the distribution describes the noise correctly.
 If all frequency amplitudes are non-zero and the covariance matrix is full rank, we have $n_\text{dof} = n_t$; otherwise, the degrees of freedom are equal to two times the number of non-zero frequency amplitudes or, equivalently, the rank of the (inverse) covariance matrix.

-In Fig.~\ref{fig_llh_distributions}, the $-2 \Delta \ln{p}$ (normalization subtracted) distribution is shown for 10000 realizations of noise using the `realistic' spectrum shown in Fig.~\ref{fig_noise}.
-The resulting distributions are shown for two different cases: First (left), using the full spectrum except for the first and last frequency bin which gives $n_\text{dof} = n_\text{samples}-2 = 1022$ degrees of freedom.
-Second (right), ignoring all frequency amplitudes below 1\% of the maximal amplitude which results in $n_\text{dof} = \text{rank}(\boldsymbol{\Sigma^+}) = 800$.
-The inverse covariance matrices were calculated analytically from the spectrum using Eq.~\eqref{eq_analytical_inverse_2}, and the calculations were repeated with the emperically determined covariance matrices, giving the same result within numerical uncertainties.
+In Fig.~\ref{fig_llh_distributions}, the $-2 \Delta \ln{p}$ (normalization subtracted) distribution is shown for 10,000 realizations of noise using the realistic spectrum shown in Fig.~\ref{fig_noise}.
+The resulting distributions are shown for two different cases: First (left), using the full spectrum except for the first, the last, and the two filtered out frequency bins, which gives $n_\text{dof} = n_\text{samples}-6 = 1018$ degrees of freedom.
+Second (right), ignoring all frequency amplitudes below 1\% of the maximal amplitude which results in $n_\text{dof} = \text{rank}(\boldsymbol{\Sigma^+}) = 762$.
+The inverse covariance matrices were calculated analytically from the spectrum using Eq.~\eqref{eq_analytical_inverse_2}, and the calculations were repeated with the empirically determined covariance matrices, giving the same result within numerical uncertainties.
 The figure shows perfect agreement between the $-2 \Delta \ln{p}$ distributions of the noise realization and the chi-square distribution with the corresponding degrees of freedom.
 This experiment again illustrates that Eq.~\eqref{eq_analytical_covariance} provides the covariance values for noise generated according to Sec.~\ref{sec_formalism}, and the resulting time-domain variables are Gaussian distributed as expected.